MrNobodyofpy/MrNobodyofpy/README.md

 - 🌱 I’m currently learning Python, GDScript, C#...
 - 😄 Pronouns: call me "human"
 - ⚡ Fun fact: I am an alien, not a human.
-- In fact, I am working at NSDtechforC with my friends.
 -
 -
 -